Dog Licenses and Leash Laws

 Roadkill

 Columbine Valley Public Works will dispose of dead animals on Town streets.
-Call Town Hall to report.
+Call the Town Hall at 303-795-1434 to report the incident.
 The Town cannot remove a dead animal from private property.